ARMSX2/ARMSX3/README.md

 Status
 ------

-Skate 3 boots, loads and reaches gameplay at roughly 20 to 30 fps on a Snapdragon 8 Gen 2.
+From my testing, I only tried Skate 3.
+It boots, loads and reaches gameplay at roughly 20 to 30 fps on a Snapdragon 8 Gen 2.
 Rendering, audio, touch controls and physical controllers work.
 Almost nothing else has been tested.
+So the main stop gap at the moment is performance/speed.

 Differences from upstream RPCS3
 -------------------------------